pingidentity/ping-cloud-base/README.md

 The patch described on this page is only applicable to the Beluga 1.19.0 release.
 It includes changes for the following resources:

-* OpenSearch ISM policy: Update retention period from 270 days to 180 days.
+* OpenSearch ISM policy: Update retention period to 30 days.

 * Logstash CloudWatch pipeline: Drop all events.